swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 @Function var f: (Int) -> Float?   // infers T=Int, U=Float
 ```

-It can also "fill in" generic arguments omitted from the original property's type annotation:
+It can also "fill in" generic arguments omitted from the original property's type annotation or an omitted type:

 ```swift
 @propertyWrapper